JimHokanson/blog/2019/2019_07_stream_plotting_matlab/readme.md

 1. Expansion of underlying data arrays if more space is needed.
 2. Faster plotting than animatedline.

+Additionally, since data must be evenly sampled, no time vector is required, halving memory requirements compared to animatedline.

 ## Data Expansion ##